 - Byse Workshops: Mini-courses offered by senior S.J.D.s

 Guidance from a Network of Advisers

 Get advice and support from faculty, senior Graduate Program staff, and Graduate Program Fellows.

-The Office of Clinical and Pro Bono Programs (OCP) offers advising for students on selecting clinics, which are part of the academic program.
+As a 1L, you may get involved in a Student Practice Organization (SPO) and as a 2L and/or 3L, you may enroll in clinics.
+The Office of Clinical and Pro Bono Programs (OCP) offers advising for students on selecting SPOs, pro bono work, and clinics, which are part of the academic program.
 There are four attorney advisers and additional clinical staff who are knowledgeable about every clinic and Student Practice Organization (SPO), and they are familiar with the types of clinical work students will do in a particular clinic in upcoming semesters.